 In Sankt Lambrecht hike past the Mariazeller linden tree back to the monastery

-Hard to believe, but until a few years ago, this building was still inhabited.
-In the meantime it is empty.
+It's hard to believe, but until a few years ago this building was still inhabited.
+It is now empty.
 We continue to the gatehouse.
-There we leave the collegiate area.
-Through an archway we reach an ancient linden tree.
+There we leave the monastery grounds.
+Through an archway we get to an ancient linden tree.
 This should be over 100 years old.
-Judging by the thickness of their tree trunk, this is quite possible.
+Judging by the thickness of their tree trunk, this is entirely possible.

-Via the Spitalbergweg the path leads us back to the monastery.
-Since we are the Baroque garden We have already looked at our last visit, this time we choose the way through the cemetery.
+The way back to the monastery takes us over the Spitalbergweg.
+Since we already looked at the baroque garden on our last visit, this time we choose the path through the monastery cemetery.

 It is also interesting because here we can see the oldest church in Sankt Lambrecht.
 A round church building.
 Out of the ordinary.
 However, it is not accessible.
 Next to it is a cemetery section separated by a wrought-iron gate, in which the monks of the monastery are buried.

 After a brief look into the collegiate church, we return through the Stiftshof back to the market square of St. Lambrecht.
 We took our time for our tour around the Sankt Lambrecht Abbey, enjoyed the views and looked at the interesting places in peace on the way.
 We needed a good hour for this walk.
 If you want to spend more time with the lime tree, you can take a picnic with you.
 The bank under the lime tree is very inviting and offers a beautiful view of the place.
 Or you will then enjoy a sundae in the ice cream parlor on the market square of Sankt Lambrecht.
 Hiking through St. Lambrecht was great fun.
 Do you feel like it?

 Book yours here Arrival by plane, bus or train*.
 The nearest airport is Klagenfurt (70 km).
 Sankt Lambrecht can be easily reached by train (Marienhof train station, 7 km away), bus (bus stop in front of the hotel) or car.

 The most comfortable way is by car.
 You can book a rental car here.